mihirchronicles/mihirchronicles.github.io/content/essays/beyond-intellectually-stuck.md

 When you attempt to follow this recipe, you discover layers of complexity that weren’t apparent initially.

-First, you heat water, and baristas would tell you that the temperature is crucial.
+First, you heat water.
+And baristas would tell you that the temperature is crucial.
 The ideal temperature varies depending on the type of coffee beans.
 For a dark roast, a higher temperature on the upper end can burn the beans and make the coffee taste bitter because higher temperatures increase the extraction speed.
 The same principle applies to medium and light roasts.
 The roast level of your coffee beans significantly impacts the flavor profile and extraction characteristics during pour-over brewing.

 Before heating your water, it’s crucial to have a general understanding of the type of coffee beans you are using.
 Not only the coffee type, but also the grind size plays a significant role in the brewing process.
 The ideal grind size for a pour-over coffee is a medium-coarse grind.
 Using an ultra-fine or fine grind size can result in a chalky taste.